The Choir of Trinity College Cambridge

 The New York Times

-The Choir’s extensive discography includes Howells’ Collegium Regale, which won Australia’s Limelight Recording of the Year in 2016; Howells’ Requiem & other works, which won a Gramophone Award in 2012; and Beyond All Mortal Dreams, settings of contemporary American a cappella music, which was nominated for a Grammy Award in the same year.
-Five of the Choir’s recordings have been nominated for Gramophone Awards, including two releases from 2015: Northern Lights, a recording of the choral music of the Latvian composer Eriks Ešenvalds; and Kenneth Leighton’s Crucifixus & other works.
-The Choir’s most recent release is a recording of sacred choral music by Cecilia McDowall.
+Highlights of the Choir’s extensive discography include Howells’s Collegium Regale, which won Australia’s Limelight Recording of the Year in 2016; Howells’s Requiem and other works, which won a Gramophone Award in 2012; and Beyond all mortal dreams, settings of contemporary American a cappella music, nominated for a US Grammy Award in the same year.
+Five of the Choir’s recordings have been nominated for Gramophone Awards, including Northern Lights, a recording of choral music by the Latvian composer Eriks Ešenvalds; and Kenneth Leighton’s Crucifixus and other works.

-An ambitious programme of tours has taken the Choir to destinations in Europe, the USA, Canada, South Africa, Namibia, Zimbabwe, Japan, Taiwan, Hong Kong and Peru.
-Recent concerts in North America include sold-out performances at the National Conventions of the American Guild of Organists and the Royal Canadian College of Organists.
-The Choir has undertaken two month-long nationwide tours of Australia as part of the Musica Viva International Concert Season, in 2010 and 2016.
+An ambitious programme of tours has taken the Choir to destinations in Europe, the USA, Canada, South Africa, Namibia, Zimbabwe, Japan, Taiwan, Hong Kong and Peru, and on two month-long nationwide tours of Australia as part of the Musica Viva International Concert Season.

 Virtuoso is the right word.
 I for one can’t immediately think of any more appropriate way of describing singing of such staggering accomplishment.”